daniel-ilett/blog/_posts/2020-01-19-tut4-6-portal-recursion.md

 ## Recursive portal scripting

 Open *Scripts/RecursivePortal/RecursivePortalCamera.cs*.
 The `RecursivePortalCamera` script controls the capture of each portal iteration.
-It looks strikingly similar to the BasicPortalCamera script, but with a handful of differences.
-First of all, there's no `portalMaterial` because we're not doing a postprocessing effect, and there are no `maskID`s defined either.
+It looks strikingly like the `BasicPortalCamera` script, but with a handful of differences.
+First, there's no `portalMaterial` because we're not doing a postprocessing effect, and there are no `maskID`s defined either.
 There is an additional `iterations` parameter for controlling the number of recursions and two `tempTexture` parameters for storing the screen captures of each virtual camera.

 ~~~csharp
 private RenderTexture tempTexture1;